 I study a game of information design between a sender who chooses state-dependent information structures, a mediator who garbles the signals generated from these structures, and a receiver who acts after observing the signal generated by the first two players.
 I characterize sufficient conditions for information revelation, analyze welfare, and comparative statics.
-I also compute the set of feasible posterior beliefs that the sender can induce.
-The sender never benefits from mediation, while the receiver benefits when mediator prefers more information revelation than the sender, but less than full revelation.
+Proposing a novel algorithm for computing the constraints (the set of feasible posterior beliefs that the sender can induce), and illustrating a new link to the Blackwell order, I show that the receiver benefits from mediation when the mediator prefers more information revelation than the sender, but less than full revelation.